Charl-AI/lightning-template/src/model/README.md

 Lightning modules define the entire *system* including the model, training step etc. Lightning Bolts, ```pip install lightning-bolts``` , includes some pre-made models which may be of use.

-Store the building blocks of models in the components subdirectory.

 A typical lightning module looks like this, more info at https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html:

 ```python